josudoncel/rmf_tool/README.md

 ## Documentation

-A density dependent process is a Markov chain that evolve in a sub-domain of $R^d$ are where the transition are given by a set $L$ and a list of rate-functions \beta_l.
+A density dependent process is a Markov chain that evolve in a sub-domain of $R^d$ are where the transition are given by a set $L$ and a list of rate-functions $\beta_l$.
 To a system size N is associated a Markov chain whose transitions are (for all $\ell\in L$):

 * $x \mapsto x + \frac 1N \ell$ at rate $\beta_\ell(x)$